anaslimem/cargo-diagnose/README.md

 ```bash
 cargo install cargo-diagnose
 ```

 ## Usage

-Simply navigate to any Rust project directory (with a valid `Cargo.toml`) and run:
+Go to any Rust project directory (where your `Cargo.toml` is) and run:

 ```bash
 cargo-diagnose analyze
 ```

-This will output a clean, human-readable terminal report grading your dependencies out of 100%:
+This will print a report showing a score out of 100% for your dependencies:

 ```text
 Dependency Health Check Report